pexip/os-bind9/doc/arm/reference.rst

 .. warning::

-  Please note that this version of BIND 9 does not support dynamic updates forwarding (see :any:`allow-update-forwarding`) in conjuction with zone transfers over TLS (XoT), that is when the :any:`tls` keyword is used with :any:`primaries`, e.g. ``primaries { 192.0.2.1 tls tls-configuration-name; };``.
+  Please note that this version of BIND 9 does not support dynamic update forwarding (see :any:`allow-update-forwarding`) in conjunction with zone transfers over TLS (XoT).
+This includes when the :any:`tls` keyword is used with :any:`primaries`, e.g. ``primaries { 192.0.2.1 tls tls-configuration-name; };``.

 ``options`` Block Grammar